CCSF-Coders/ccsf-codepathuniversity/submitting.md

   - write a Commit message like 'add animated GIF to README.md' and click the green "Commit changes" button
   - then Sync with the project as saved on your computer

+- checking off completed features in README.md checklist
+  - you'll notice that, at the beginning of each item in the lists of features to implement, you'll see:

+    `` * [ ] ``

+    - this creates an unchecked checkbox.
+  - If later, you edited to this:

+    `` * [x] ``

+    - this will create a checked checkbox, indicating that you've implemented that feature.

 ### Return to the [main page](README.md).